thinkyhead/Marlin/config/Elegoo/Neptune-2/TESTING_STATUS.md

 Reboot the printer, then click on *SETTINGS ICON -> Configuration -> NEXT ARROW (>) -> Factory Reset*.
 You will hear a beep.
 Go back to the home screen and try to level again.
 Sometimes this needs to be done a couple of times (twice is the most I have had to try).
 Once you get the machine homed successfully, this issue does not return unless you reflash the firmware.

-This issue is being tracked at [#23436](https://github.com/MarlinFirmware/Marlin/issues/23436) in the official Marlin repository.
+This issue [#23436](https://github.com/MarlinFirmware/Marlin/issues/23436) is closed and you shoud no longer encounter this error.

 ## Screen calibration freezes